santiagosayshey/DigiBrain/content/Computer Science/Software Development & Project/Project/Initial Report.md

 **Justification**: Python and Flask offer a low barrier to entry and rapid development cycles, crucial for MVP iteration.
 Flask's minimalist approach avoids over-engineering and eases us into integrating with InfluxDB.
 Separate containerization supports the single responsibility principle and enables independent scaling.
 ## Tooling
-• Git for version control, with a branching strategy aligned with our containerized workflow
+• Git for version control
-• CI/CD pipeline using GitHub Actions, integrated with our Docker builds
+• VS Code with dev containers for consistent development environments
-• ESLint and Prettier for frontend code quality, containerized in the dev environment
+• ESLint, Prettier (frontend); Black, pylint (backend) for code quality
+• Discord for informal chat, Microsoft Teams for formal meetings with our Product Owner (tutor)
+• Google Docs and Drive for documentation and file sharing
-• Black and pylint for backend code formatting and linting, integrated into backend containers
+• GitHub for code hosting and project management:
+  - Projects for sprint planning and task tracking
+  - Pull requests and code reviews
+  - .github repo documenting best practices, including pull request processes, Definition of Done (DoD), commit standards, and workflow

+**Note**: Due to university GitHub limitations, we're unable to use multiple repositories or implement GitHub Actions for CI/CD as initially planned.

-**Justification**: Git supports parallel feature development and easy rollbacks, essential for rapid prototyping.
-Linting tools enforce consistency and catch errors early, reducing technical debt as we iterate quickly.
-Containerization ensures these tools are consistently applied across the team, supporting the "it works on my machine" principle.
+**Justification**: Git supports parallel development and rollbacks, crucial for rapid prototyping.
+Linting tools maintain code quality and consistency.
+VS Code with dev containers, along with our containerization strategy, ensures consistent environments across the team.
+GitHub centralizes our workflow, while Discord, Teams, and Google tools facilitate effective communication and documentation.